mwarning/MeshGraphViewer/README.md

 ## TODO

 - Display a geographical map (e.g. Open Street Map) with height map.
+- Use web sockets or JS code, so not polling is needed.
 - Use a GUI toolkit.
 So no webserver/JS is needed.